-Stocks pare gains after Dow, S&P 500, Nasdaq hit new highs
+Nasdaq Composite hits new high on Powell comments

 Advertisement

-Oil prices jumped 3 percent on Wednesday after a reduction in U.S. crude inventories was more than expected and as major producers evacuated rigs in the Gulf of Mexico ahead of an expected storm.
+Oil prices jumped 2.39 percent to $60.23 per barrel after a reduction in U.S. crude inventories was more than expected and as major producers evacuated rigs in the Gulf of Mexico ahead of an expected storm.

 |Ticker